codenart/codenart.github.io/_posts/2-css/2017-08-24-css-5-background-properties.md

 can be used with 1 of these 3 values: `repeat-x`, `repeat-y`, and `no-repeat`.
 Just try this property with the second container to see if it works. :D

-P/s: The `background-size` property can also be used with 2 Length-Values.
+P/s: The `background-size` property can also be used with 2 length-values.
 The first value is `width` and the second one is `height`:

 `background-size: 500px 300px;`

 ## The `background-position` property

 In usual, we want our background fully `cover` container's area.
-So, there will be a part of the background image is hidden.
+So, there's often a part of the background image is hidden.
 The `background-position` property can help us to set position of the background image and make sure the best part of the image will be shown. :D

-This is the default value of `background-position` property:
+This is the default values of `background-position` property:

 `background-position: left top;`

 The first value is horizontal position.
-It can be one of these values: `left`, `center`, `right`, or a Length-Value.
+It can be one of these values: `left`, `center`, `right`, or a length-value.

 The second value is vertical position.
-It can be one of these values: `top`, `center`, `bottom`, or a Length-Value.
+It can be one of these values: `top`, `center`, `bottom`, or a length-value.

 Let's change our example in the previous section a little bit to see the `background-position` property in use.